-A prescribed communication assistant is a person who provides communications assistance to suspects or vulnerable witnesses while being interviewed and includes communication partners (a person or class of people approved by the Attorney General to be this) and any other person approved for the purposes of the interview by the interviewer [reg 22(1)] .
+A prescribed communication assistant is a person who provides communications assistance to suspects or vulnerable witnesses while being interviewed and includes communication partners (see the Uniting Communities Communication Partner Service below) and any other person approved for the purposes of the interview by the interviewer [reg 22(1)] .

 - text, symbol or picture boards;

 - tablets, laptops or other computers or devices equipped with software designed to assist persons with complex communication needs to communicate more readily; and

 - any other device, whether electronic or not, as may be approved for the purposes of the interview by the interviewer [reg 22(2)].